 Financial Support for Higher Education

-The cost of higher education (HE) is a concern for many parents.
-However, research shows that HE is worth the investment.
-Graduates, on average, earn more over their lifetimes than non-graduates.
-In addition, a university education can be a really positive experience, often leading to a fulfilling career.
+With student debt mentioned in the media on a regular basis, as a parent you will be forgiven if the cost of higher education (HE) concerns you.
+Martin Lewis busts some myths about student loans and debt in a recent article on moneysavingexpert.com.
+It’s also worth remembering that HE is usually worth the investment.
+Graduates, on average, earn more over their lifetimes than non-graduates, and a university education can be a really positive experience, often leading to a fulfilling career.

-This article gives an overview of the financial support available for students starting full-time HE courses in 2018 and provides links so that your son or daughter can find out more.
-As funding arrangements are reviewed every year and can be complex, ensure that they use the most relevant and up-to-date information.
+This article gives an overview of the financial support available for students starting full-time undergraduate HE courses in 2019 and provides links so that your son or daughter can find out more.
+As funding arrangements are reviewed every year and can be complex, ensure that they use relevant and up-to-date information.
 Bear in mind that eligibility for financial support depends on a number of factors such residency, and where they live and study.

 Tuition fees and support